Max Van Wyk de Vries

 PhD student

-Joshua is a 2nd year PhD candidate researching the influence of trust on multi-hazard resilience in Dominica, a small island developing state in the Caribbean.
+Joshua is a PhD candidate researching the influence of trust on multi-hazard resilience in Dominica, a small island developing state in the Caribbean.
 Coming from an engineering background, Joshua intends for his research to be accessible to both a science and social science audience while contributing towards policy development and emergency management.

 Lisa Augustina